 Paving the Path to Wellness (TM) is presented by Dr. Beth Frates, physician and wellness coach.
 Dr. Frates is the daughter of a stroke survivor, co- author of a stroke prevention book, a lifestyle medicine specialist, a mother, a care-giver, and a wellness seeker.

 Dr. Frates’ 12-step plan is built on a growth mindset, healthy eating, lifestyle exercise, sleep, and the power of personal connections.
 Participants will take each step together, discuss personal strategies and share solutions for positive change.

-This is a percussion and instrumental ensemble for stroke survivors to make music together with the guidance of of neuro-music therapists, occupational therapists, and professional musicians.
+This is a percussion and instrumental ensemble for stroke survivors to make music together with the guidance of neuro-music therapists, occupational therapists, and professional musicians.
 Participants will have the opportunity to practice motor and cognitive skills while having fun with their peers.
 No prior music training or experience is necessary.

-In order to help stroke survivor maintain and optimize their mobility, dexterity, communication skills and cognitive abilities, the Stroke Institute invites all stroke survivors to participate in an Annual Rehabilitation Re-evaluation ith a stroke physiatrist who will assess the survivor and make recommendations regarding rehabilitation services, wellness, pain and spasticity management.
+In order to help stroke survivor maintain and optimize their mobility, dexterity, communication skills and cognitive abilities, the Stroke Wellness Institute invites all stroke survivors to participate in an Annual Rehabilitation Re-evaluation with a stroke physiatrist who will assess the survivor and make recommendations regarding rehabilitation services, wellness, pain and spasticity management.
 Also, at this visit, information about function and status will be gathered and then followed year after year to monitor the survivor’s function over time.